moritzblum/word_embedding_space_exploration/README.md

 The accuracy is measure by comparing the input word with the output sequence until the EOS token.
 There are other possible word distances that can be used, too.

+If a model with good performance has been obtained, one can consider how to evaluate the verbalization of new word embeddings.
+But it is not sure whether it is possible to learn such a model, so this question has been postponed.

 ## Training

 For training multiple different networks were set up and trained on the CITEC GPU-Cluster.